Goals

 • What limits will you set on special privileges, such as going on an outing, or making a purchase in the store?

 • Children need to learn social rules.
 Social rules are not as dependent upon the words ‘no’ or ‘later.’
 Social rules are more positive and pro-active.
-The following rules are good social rules to teach, and are useful in almost all situations:

 • Greet others